Lizzieef122/test2/README.md

-# Working out how to use Github.
+# Working out how to use Github for MIBTP Mini Project 2.
 # Initial exploratory analysis of distraction data.